Published On: Apr 03 2013 12:29:59 PM CDTUpdated On: Aug 11 2015 06:22:20 PM CDT

 Known for his roles in "Grease" and "Taxi," actor Jeff Conaway died from pneumonia in 2011 at age 60 and it was reported that long-term drug use contributed to his death.
 He was also featured on "Celebrity Rehab with Dr. Drew."

-Phil Harris, captain of the Cornelia Marie fishing boat featured on A&E's "Deadliest Catch," died in 2010 in Alaska at the age of 53 from a stroke.
+Phil Harris, captain of the Cornelia Marie fishing boat featured on the Discovery Channel's "Deadliest Catch," died in 2010 in Alaska at the age of 53 from a stroke.

 Jennifer Lyon, a contestant on "Survivor: Palau," died at age 37 from breast cancer in 2010.

-Frankie Abernathy, a cast member on MTV's "The Real World: San Diego," in 2004, was diagnosed with cystic fibrosis and died in 2007 at age 25.
+Frankie Abernathy (far left), a cast member on MTV's "The Real World: San Diego," in 2004, was diagnosed with cystic fibrosis and died in 2007 at age 25.

 Actress and Playboy Playmate of the Year Anna Nicole Smith died in 2007 at age 39 in a Hollywood, Fla., hotel room as a result of an overdose of prescription drugs.
 She appeared on the "The Anna Nicole Show" from 2002-2004.

 Pedro Zamora was a cast member on 1994's "The Real World: San Francisco" and shared his struggle with HIV/AIDS, which took his life in 1994.
 President Bill Clinton said the reality star "changed the face of HIV and AIDS in America forever."